Highlights of the Program

 • Emphasizing the strategic role of hydrogen in Italy’s National Recovery and Resilience Plan with dedicated resources

-• Advancing progress in implementing key infrastructure projects and reforms to strengthen Italy’s hydrogen ecosystem
+• Studying progress in implementing key infrastructure projects and reforms to strengthen Italy’s hydrogen ecosystem

 • Showcasing how national planning aligns with EU‑wide decarbonization goals and broader energy transition objectives

-• Implementing performance‑based mechanisms that streamline delivery and enhance project efficiency across the hydrogen sector
+• Performance‑based mechanisms streamlining delivery and enhancing project efficiency across the hydrogen sector

 Q&A SESSION ON ITALY'S HYDROGEN STRATEGY AND INFRASTRUCTURE DEVELOPMENT